Do you want to improve your work life balance?

-This applies whatever your circumstances, whether you're in a pressured results only work environment, faced with too much time on your hands, or dealing with other kinds of challenges that some stress relief tips would help with.
+This applies whatever your circumstances, whether you're in a pressured results only work environment, faced with too much time on your hands, or dealing with some other kind of challenge.

 This goes for anything that isn’t directly related to your work, or doing what you love.